 This problem is happening to a huge amount of users and unfortunately, I couldn’t reach it real quick.
 Thankfully, that’s no longer the case, here’s how you do it.
 However, this problem doesn’t appear on VMware, since VMware supports APFS file system.

-To get started, you’ll need the APFS EFI Boot Image to add the ISO file.
+To get started, you’ll need the APFS UEFI Boot Image to add the ISO file.
 To do that, turn off the machine and goto “Settings”.

-In the machine settings, select Storage, click on the CD or ISO file and click on the CD icon at the top right and click choose Virtual Optical Disk File.
+In the machine settings, select Storage, click on the CD or ISO file.
+Then click on the CD icon at the top right and click choose Virtual Optical Disk File.

 Then browse and choose the APFS EFI Boot Image file and click on Open then click OK on the machine settings.